Return of the CMEslinger (Part 6)

 “And that’s when you called in your emergency team,” the CMEslinger said.
 “Marge.”

 “I didn’t know what else to do,” Sierra said.
 “I knew that as soon as anyone with their hands on the department budget found out about what I did, the best thing that could happen was that I would be fired.
-I ducked every email and phone call from the supporters whose proposals I had funded and avoided countersigning any LOAs.
+I ducked every email and phone call from the providers whose proposals I had funded and avoided countersigning any LOAs.
 But that wasn’t going to last long.”

 Now it was the man in black’s turn to chime in.